 Prepare for the Offensive Security Certified Professional (OSCP) certification by OffSec with free exam-style practice questions on CyberCertPrep.
-The OSCP exam has 100 questions, a time limit of OSCP hours, and a passing score of 70%.
+The OSCP exam has 100 questions, a time limit of 24 hours, and a passing score of 70%.

 Choose from Practice mode, Exam Simulation, Weak Areas review, and Daily Challenge.
 Track your progress with detailed analytics and study with flashcards.